Table of contents

 What are Triggered Actions?

 Triggered Actions allow configuring actions that are applied to a list or library when an event occurs (add, update or add/update) and some condition evaluates to 'true'.
+Triggered Actions is a SharePoint Online exclusive feature.

 Key features: